 What is more, Grace is not content to stop.
 She plans to expand her business by opening more branches, and is also acting as a consultant to oversee another pharmacy that has not been able to grow at the same rate.
 Grace finds the ability to help others in her community to achieve similar success a powerful motivation.

 Grace’s believe it is important to encourage potential entrepreneurs to focus upon the assets and skills they already possess, rather than the limitations.
-What is more, she would not have considered starting her business so soon had she not participated in the BEST program.
+What is more, she would not have considered starting her business so soon had she not participated in the BEST programme.

 “I now always advise young people to look out for Enterprise Uganda’s training, it will change their life.”